jeqcho/in-context-language-learning/working-notes.md

 Keep a remote copy of pomegranate at [https://github.com/jeqcho/pomegranate](https://github.com/jeqcho/pomegranate).

 The error now: `TypeError: cannot assign 'torch.FloatTensor' as parameter 'emission_probs' (torch.nn.Parameter or None expected)`

+# Feb 20

+Fixed all errors.
+Sbatched a data generation run for H-500-E-100.
+Also sbatched training runs of H-200-E-200.